 Institute for Community Action Training (ICAT) helps participants mobilize the arts as a vehicle for social change.

 Spend a weekend learning time-tested tools to start, build, and expand your own arts and social justice program!
-Applications are open to dance and social service professionals.
+Applications are open to performing artists, activists, and social service professionals.

 ICAT participants will leave with:

 - In-depth knowledge of our four-part program model (details below)

 - A working understanding of intimate partner violence and other prevalent social issues